Supported Linux distributions, and advice on installing the operating system

 Disable ACPI in the BIOS settings or grub menu.

-Put the machines directly on the internet, not behind a firewall, even if the firewall claims to support VoIP.
+Put the machines directly on the internet, not behind a firewall, even if the firewall claims to support SIP.
 You should also have the public IP addresses configured on the servers themselves rather than on a machine in front of them.
 We configure iptables based firewalling on each machine as a standard part of the installation.

 Do you need further help or information?
 Contact us